Hosting and bandwidth provided by MacHost.

 The "Macintel" systems probably will not cost substantially less than today's PowerPC-based Macs.
 Apple is already using a large number of industry-standard PC-compatible parts in its systems, and at least one EE Times columnist, Rick Merritt, notes that "Apple typically bought PowerPC chips for less than $65; X86 CPUs are likely to cost as much as twice that amount in round figures."
 On the other hand, a report from The Register, referencing In-Stat, notes that Intel's "average cost per die is a mere US$40", so it is possible that Apple may be able to negotiate a similar price for Intel processors.
 Nevertheless, it is doubtful that Apple would start making cheap generic-looking "Macintel" boxes to cut costs, so one can expect a similar pricing structure.

-In a nutshell, it seems likely that the Mac mini "Core" systems are not cheaper because Apple is making an effort to offer additional functionality, possibly even with more expensive processors, while maintaining similar profit margins to those obtained from selling the Mac mini G4.
+In a nutshell, it seems likely that the Intel Mac mini systems are not cheaper because Apple is making an effort to offer additional functionality, possibly even with more expensive processors, while maintaining similar profit margins to those obtained from selling the Mac mini G4.

-<< Mac mini "Core" Q&A (Main)
+<< Intel Mac mini Q&A (Main)

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.